• Skip to primary navigation

 Equipment

 This jalapeno cornbread recipe calls for a few common kitchen essentials, including two mixing bowls, a spatula, a whisk, an 8×8 baking pan, and a chefs knife.
 If you don’t have an 8×8 baking pan, you can also use a buttered 10-inch cast-iron skillet and cook for 20 minutes or until golden.
-Use these popular kitchen essentials in other recipes too.

 Storage